Sometimes we all feel like failures at work. Over the past week, I heard or experienced myself all of the following and more:

 Often we get so caught up in the way we picture things should go that we utterly forget there might be a different way we could approach the situation.
 In these cases, it helps if we go back to the start and remind ourselves of our goal and the end result we want to achieve.
 On surprisingly many occasions, we find another way to reach those results and discover that just next to the wall that we were trying fruitlessly to break down, there is a door that is just waiting for us to open it.

-The truth of the matter is that we sometimes do stink.
-But it is just as true that it is ok to stink sometimes.
+The truth of the matter is that we sometimes do fail.
+But it is just as true that it is ok to fail sometimes.

 We cannot be perfect in everything and that is fine.
 It is also fine to sometimes fail in something in which you usually excel.
 We all have bad days or even weeks and months.